lanylow/rbxfpsunlocker-osx/README.md

 # rbxfpsunlocker-osx [![License](https://img.shields.io/badge/License-GPL3.0-green.svg)](https://github.com/lanylow/rbxfpsunlocker-osx/blob/main/LICENSE) ![OS](https://img.shields.io/badge/OS-macOS-green.svg)
 The first Roblox FPS unlocker for macOS.
 This is a very simple unpolished FPS unlocker with more updates to come.
+This only works on Intel Macs as far as I know but you could try to run it using Rosetta 2.
+We don't have any plans as of now to make this work for M1 Macs due to lack of testing hardware but that might change in the future.

 ## Usage
 1. Download the latest release from https://github.com/lanylow/rbxfpsunlocker-osx/releases.